 3. Support our Pupils on results day

-If your son or daughter has a college or university place for next year, the process of actually committing to that place can be quite daunting on results day.
+If your child has a college or university place for next year, the process of actually committing to that place can be quite daunting on results day.
 You can be a big support at this time, particularly also, if things don’t turn out as they hoped.

 Lower grades don’t have to spell doom.
 It’s always worth talking to the institution to see if they can be flexible about their entry requirements.

 If this is not possible, clearing lets students apply for the university places that are still available, which means they can choose courses with lower requirements.
 About one in 10 students use clearing every year.
 Clearing is open from Monday 5 July to Tuesday 19 October 2021.
 You can't enter Clearing until you have your grades.

 Facing an early setback can be a great learning experience, as Walt Disney, Richard Branson and Henry Ford could all tell you.
 An exam upset can also be a great impetus to embark down a different route – but they will need your support to understand that they are not a failure.